 The views from up there are amazing, as you can see all of the hills and valleys of the city from above.
 Virtually all of San Francisco’s major attractions can be seen from up here: the Golden Gate Bridge, Alcatraz, the Transamerica Pyramid, Fisherman’s Wharf, the Bay Bridge, and Lombard Street.

-The tower is open from 10 am to 5 pm during the winter months (10-6 from May to October) and costs $8 for adults to ride the elevator to the top.
+The tower is open from 10 am to 5 pm during the winter months (10-6 from May to October) and costs $9 for adults ($7 if you’re a local resident) to ride the elevator to the top.
 Stay up there and take as many pictures as you like.